 Epiphanie, Chad’s only known female slam poet.

 Through studio records, public performances and competitions, Chad’s slam poets are stirring debate on unemployment and corruption, pollution and women’s rights, racism and inequality.
 Ray’s Kim (aka Bunda Boss) was the first of Chad’s slam poets, starting in 2007.
 Now 29, he has three albums, with a fourth on its way.
 And he’s no longer alone.
 Croquemort started with slam poetry in 2010 and now manages many of his home country’s key slam poetry initiatives.
-Among them are the Coupe d’Afrique de Slam Poésie [African Cup of Slam Poetry], which will launch this November in N’Djamena, and the Festival International N’Djam s’enflamme en Slam, an annual festival that started in 2014 and drew 6,000 entries in 2017.
+Among them are the Coupe d’Afrique de Slam Poésie [African Cup of Slam Poetry], which launched in November 2018 in N’Djamena, and the Festival International N’Djam s’enflamme en Slam, an annual festival that started in 2014 and drew 6,000 entries in 2017.

 Nac Le Xenopi, who took up slam poetry in 2016, focuses on women’s rights.
 There are collectives of artists, such as Chad Slam.
 And there are those fighting multiple battles, such as 27-year-old Epiphanie, the country’s only known female slam poet, who started co-hosting a private radio program on slam poetry earlier this year.